letsencrypt/website/upcoming-features.md

 Let's Encrypt only signs end-entity certificates with RSA intermediates.
 We will add the ability to have end-entity certs signed by an ECDSA intermediate.

 # Completed Features

+## Full IPv6 Support

+* Enabled: July 26, 2016

+Initially, only parts of the Let's Encrypt API infrastructure could communicate via IPv6.
+This prevented IPv6-only systems from being able to fully interact with Let's Encrypt.
+This has been resolved - IPv6 support has been enabled for all functionality.

 ## Windows XP Certificate Compatibility